ACManoa/acmanoa.github.io/_posts/2016-04-15-acmanoa-outreach-workshop.md

   - workshop
 ---

-Earlier this month, ACManoa hosted two outreach workshops in ICSpace (POST 318B), one on April 1st, and another on April 2nd.
+ACManoa hosted two outreach workshops in ICSpace (POST 318B) earlier this month.
 The workshops provided students from the UH Information and Computer Science (ICS) program with the opportunity to mentor high school students interested in programming.
-Students from the UH ICS program took the opportunity to give back to the community and foster interest in the ICS program at the University of Hawaii at Manoa.
+Members of ACManoa took the opportunity to give back to the community and foster interest in the ICS program at the University.

 During the first Outreach Workshop on April 1st, participants from Sacred Hearts and Kalani High School were introduced to the command line with bash, Java, and the git version control tool. <br>
 <figure class="full">
     <img src="/images/sacred_hearts_club.png">
-    <figcaption><em>Deborah Kula with students from Sacred Hearts</em></figcaption>
+    <figcaption><em>Deborah Kula (far left) with students from Sacred Hearts</em></figcaption>
 </figure>

-The second workshop was an open coding session for high schools students from Punahou.
+The second workshop on April 2nd was an open coding session for students from Punahou High School.
 The Punahou students had been developing projects in Java for several weeks and this was a chance for them to hack away, ask questions, and receive mentorship.
 ACManoa strives to provide opportunities and environments that encourage people to be creative and bold.

 <figure class="full">
     <img src="/images/hs_student_presents_app.png">